rancher/quickstart/azure-windows/README.md

 ###### `cert_manager_version`
 - Default: **`"0.15.1"`**
-Version of cert-mananger to install alongside Rancher (format: 0.0.0)
+Version of cert-manager to install alongside Rancher (format: 0.0.0)

 See `rancher-common` module variable `cert_manager_version` for more details.